Gorzorg/try_collect/README.md

 # Content

-This crate defines the traits `TryFromIterator` and `TryCollect`,  and implements them for arrays, homogeneous tuples, and the collections in the standard library.
+This crate defines the traits `TryFromIterator`, `TryCollect`, `ForceFromIterator`, and `ForceCollect`,  and implements them for arrays, homogeneous tuples, and the collections in the standard library.

+## `TryFromIterator` and `TryCollect`

 `TryFromIterator` provides the function `try_from_iter`, that generalizes the functionality provided by `FromIterator::from_iter`.